-The Disney+ pricing model is simple: For $7 per month (or $70 per year), you get everything Disney+ has to offer.
+The Disney+ pricing model is simple: After an increase in price in March, Disney+ is now $8 per month (or $80 per year), up from $7 per month (or $70 per year).
 There are no other tiers of service and no other monthly prices.
 There’s no minimum commitment to get this price, and you can cancel at any time.
-Keep in mind, however, that Disney plans to increase its price to $8 per month (or $80 per year) on March 26.

 Every account can stream in up to 4K resolution, with HDR on the movies and shows that support these standards.
 Some of the titles that are in HDR use Dolby Vision, which offers even better picture quality than HDR10, the base HDR format.
 Dolby Atmos also makes an appearance, though titles that support this amazing surround-sound format are limited to newer productions.

 You can run up to four simultaneous streams, which should help when the family can’t agree on what to watch.
 With up to seven user profiles per account, you won’t have any trouble keeping recommendations relevant for every family member, and it’s unlikely you’ll hear screaming over who raced ahead on the latest season of your chosen binge show.